localstack/docs/content/en/getting-started/faq.md

 Our software assets are regularly checked for vulnerabilities, such as code issues and outdated dependencies.
 We use Dependabot to scan our GitHub repositories, and Trivy as well as Snyk (among other security tools) to scan our Docker images.

-### Do you have any penetration test reports or SOC2 reports that demonstrate your security compliance?

-We conduct regular penetration tests and audits to ensure our services are secure and compliant.
-If you want to access our security documentation and test reports, please contact us at info@localstack.cloud, and we will be happy to share them with you.

 ### Does LocalStack provide offline capabilities?

 LocalStack Community and Pro images provide limited offline capabilities.